You Can Release the Trauma Stored in Your Nervous System – Dr. Aimie Apigian on The Healers Café with Manon Bolliger

-In this episode of The Healers Café, Manon Bolliger (facilitator and retired naturopath with 30+ years of practice) speaks with Dr Morgan Oaks, an Ascend – Chiropractor who is also a Certified High Performance Coach and Healer (Shamanism, Energy, NLP)
+In this episode of The Healers Café, Manon Bolliger (facilitator and retired naturopath with 30+ years of practice) speaks with Dr. Aimie Apigian about how our bodies store trauma in the nervous system and how to release it.

 Highlights from today’s episode include:

 The trauma response is communicated through a different branch of our nervous system.
 It’s not going to be communicated to the sympathetic chain.
 That is only the stress response.
 It only knows how to turn on the stress response and to initiate adrenaline.
 The trauma response then, is initiated by two triggers when that stress response has been activated.

 Those are the two triggers, that our body will say, Hmm, we actually, we’re not big enough for this, we’re not strong enough for this, we’re not smart enough for this, we’re not fill in the blank enough for this.
 And our better strategy, better strategy for surviving this moment in time is actually to shut down.